 Merchandising is undergoing a major transformation.
 Historically, the economic system of professional sports has relied on the sale of physical items: jerseys, scarves, caps, and the like.

 However, the emergence of Web3 and blockchain-related technologies, including non-fungible tokens (NFTs), is redefining merchandising.
-The adoption of secure digital ownership authentication systems signals an expansion of sports merchandising beyond the physical realm, venturing into a digital frontier offering both tangible and virtual items.
+The adoption of secure digital ownership authentication systems signals an expansion of merchandising beyond the physical realm, venturing into a digital frontier offering both tangible and virtual items.

 In early July 2023, the Swiss national women’s soccer team launched an NFT art collection in collaboration with Credit Suisse.
 Created by artist Daniela Filippelli, the collection features 756 NFTs portraying the players, with prices ranging from 150 to 10,000 CHF (available until August 31st).